Feyerabend/vm/jvm1/README.md

     (L[java/lang/String;)V
 ```

-Which is a call with the argument of a string array (returning a void).
+Compare above the hexfile (picture).
+This is, decoded, a call with the argument of a string array
+(returning a void).

 ![Sample class read](../assets/images/jvm.png)